-Best telescopes for kids 2024: Black Friday telescope deals for young skywatchers
+Best telescopes for kids 2024: Top picks for young budding skywatchers

-The best telescopes for kids are even cheaper this Black Friday.
-Beginners will find these models provide good views of the night sky and are perfect for budding skywatchers.
+The best telescopes for kids make great Christmas gifts.
+Our favorite models will provide good, frustration-free night sky views and are perfect for budding skywatchers.

-If your child is showing an interest in astronomy, picking up one of the best telescopes for kids is the perfect way to foster their new hobby.
-We've rounded up a selection of the best telescopes for kids here: they're all suitable for beginners and offer great views of some of the year's most spectacular skywatching events.
+If your child is interested in astronomy, picking up one of the best telescopes for kids is the perfect way to foster their new hobby.
+We've rounded up a selection of the best telescopes for kids here: they're all suitable for beginners and offer great views of the year's most spectacular skywatching events.

 Those with older kids or teens may also want to check out our guides to the best beginner telescopes and best telescopes under $500 for a wider range of telescopes suited to newcomers to the hobby or those shopping on a budget.